2

 It is necessary to have a Moodle backup file to restore a course.
 The extension for this type of file is .mbz.
 See the Backing up a Course section of this article for step-by-step instructions on creating a course backup.

-The Restore course page appears.
+The Restore page appears.

-3. Locate (or upload) the target backup file and click the Restore link.
+4. Locate (or upload) the target backup file and click the Restore link.

-5. The Destination page appears.
+6. The Destination page appears.
 Select Delete the contents of this course and then restore unless you want to add new content to the existing course.

 Teachers who are can edit more than one course will have the option to restore the backup file into those courses.
 Restoring in these courses includes the same options of deleting or adding it to existing content in the target course.

-6. Click on the Continue button.
+7. Click on the Continue button.

-7. On the Settings screen, click Next to retain the same settings as the backup.
+8. On the Settings screen, click Next to retain the same settings as the backup.

-8. On the Schema screen, scroll down and click on the Next button.
+9. On the Schema screen, scroll down and click on the Next button.

-9. On the Review screen, review the content being restored and then click the Perform restore button.
+10. On the Review screen, review the content being restored and then click the Perform restore button.

-11. Click the Continue button to complete the course restore.
+12. Click the Continue button to complete the course restore.

 Resources